 Executes ninja test target, which usually means building and running unit tests.
+When this function is called CO-NAN RUN TESTS will be evaluated to check if tests should run.

 - args (Optional, Defaulted to None): A list of additional arguments to be passed to the ninja command.
 Each argument will be escaped according to the current shell.
 No extra arguments will be added if args=None. - build\dir (Optional, Defaulted to None): Build folder.
 If None is specified the build\folder from configure() will be used.
 If build\folder from configure() is None, it will be set to conanfile. build\folder. - targets (Optional, Defaulted to None): Specifies the targets to be executed.
 The test target will be executed if None is specified.